Derriford Research Facility

 Thousands affected by devastating diseases

+Currently, there are 850,000 people with dementia in the UK, and around 127,000 people living with Parkinson's, with another person diagnosed every hour.
 Brain tumours are the biggest cancer killer of children and the under-40 with brain cancer deaths rising; unlike other forms of cancers.

 Accelerating research towards a cure

 Our research teams are now established in the new facility with hi-tech equipment available to accelerate our world-leading research ever-closer to finding treatments, cures, and vaccines against some of the biggest health issues faced today.

 The facility is purposefully placed between our existing Faculty of Health, and Derriford Hospital to create powerful collaborations between our research teams, clinicians, and the pharmaceutical and biotech industries to push discoveries through our 'bench to bedside and back' research strategy.

 With leading expertise from around the globe we've made significant headway in many areas of research.

 We're ranked 1st in the UK for Research Output in Clinical Medicine by the Research Excellence Framework and we are in partnership with the charity Brain Tumour Research, and house a Brain Tumour Research Centre of Excellence.

 The DRF will build on these strengths with the potential to attract more of the greatest minds in medicine to Plymouth.
 Our collaborations and networks will be far reaching and draw the attention of prominent commercial partners to fast-track our research into clinical trials.

 Building this DRF demonstrates our commitment to growing world-leading research.